-- 1. Prescription drug co-pays listed in the preceding chart are effective January 1, 2008.
-(For more details, see the "Your Prescription Drug Program" section of this SPD) - 2.
-The annual deductible and out-of-pocket maximum amounts applicable to expenses for medical program services do NOT apply to covered expenses for mental health and chemical dependency services.
-There is a separate annual deductible and out-of-pocket maximum for medical expenses than for mental health and chemical dependency that you must meet before the Plan pays expenses for such care. - 3.
+- 1. The annual deductible and out-of pocket maximum amounts applicable to expenses for medical services DO apply to covered expenses for mental health and chemical dependency services.
+There is a combined annual deductible and a combined out-of-pocket maximum you must meet before the plan pays 100% for medical and/or mental health and chemical dependency care. - 2.
 If you move from an OOA Plan to a PPO Plan in the same calendar year, the medical and mental health/chemical dependency deductibles and out-of-pocket maximums that you met under the OOA Plan will transfer to the PPO plan in-network deductibles and out-of-pocket maximums for that year.